emi-arcioni/luca-api/README.md

     luca-api $ composer intall
     ```

-1. Configure the .env file with MySQL database connection information.
+1. Copy the file .env.example to .env, and configure it with MySQL database connection information.
 The variables that you have to look at are:

     ```DB_DATABASE```, ```DB_USERNAME``` and ```DB_PASSWORD```